 Individuals located in the European Union have statutory rights in relation to their Personal Data.
-Subject to any exemptions provided by law, you may have the right to request access to Information, as well as to seek to update, delete or correct this Personal Data.
+Subject to any exemptions provided by law, you may have the right to request access to Information, as well as to seek to update, delete, correct, or restrict the processing of this Personal Data.
 If you are located in the European Union and would like to exercise the right of access, you can make a request via our support form which can be found here: https://help.bitpay.com/requestHelp.

 Merchants can review and edit their information by logging in to their account and reviewing their Personal Data under the Settings tab on the Dashboard.
 If you wish to change information relating to your industry or company website, or if you wish delete your account, you can send an email to firstname.lastname@example.org or submit a request at help.bitpay.com/requestHelp.
 If you choose to terminate your BitPay account, we will mark your account in our database as "Closed".
 We will retain the information on the account in line with the data retention principles as outlined in Section VII.

 We do not sell your Personal Data to third parties for their marketing purposes without your explicit consent.
 We may combine your information with information we collect from other companies and use it to improve and personalize the BitPay Services, content and advertising.
 If you do not wish to receive marketing communications from us or participate in our ad-customization programs, you can simply click the “unsubscribe” link at the bottom of the e-mail or you can send an email to firstname.lastname@example.org.